How can I eat well while traveling? Part 2

 Your body will usually tell you when you are overdoing it.

-1. We had some greens in the refrigerator that we took with us in a cooler so they wouldn’t go to waste while we were gone.
-When we stopped at Chick-fil-A, I carried in my stash of arugula and paired a small order of nuggets with it.
+1. BYOV.
+We had some greens in the refrigerator that we took with us in a cooler so they wouldn’t go to waste while we were gone.
+When we stopped at Chick-fil-A, I carried in a small container of my arugula and ordered nuggets to go with it.
 Sorry, not sorry!
 It was the light and yummy meal I needed to get me through the car trip.

 3. Make an egg casserole for breakfast.
 I love egg dishes because you can make them ahead and sneak veggies in at breakfast.
 We made this breakfast casserole and even my dad who doesn’t dig most veggies, enjoyed it.

-4. Get an order of veggies on the side.
-I splurged on a pasta dish that was creamy and indulgent one night.
-From my experience, even when the description lists an array of vegetables in the dish, the ratio of pasta to veggies is sad.
-So I asked for a side of steamed veggies that I tossed into my pasta to bulk it up with veggies.
+4. Get an order of veggies on the side when you eat out.
+From my experience, even when the description on the menu lists an array of vegetables in a dish, the amount of vegetables present in the meal is very small.
+One night, I enjoyed a creamy pasta dish with broccoli at a table overlooking the water.
+I was right, it didn’t come with much broccoli at all.
+So I asked for a side of steamed broccoli that I tossed into my pasta to double up the portion.

-5. If veggies are just really hard to find or get, focus on fiber-rich fruits like pears, kiwi, blackberries, raspberries, blueberries and strawberries.
+5. If veggies are just really hard to find or get, focus on fiber-rich fruits like pears, kiwi, blackberries, raspberries, blueberries, and strawberries.
+Beans can be another good source of fiber.

 Make it back!